raimo/ruksi-leap-ror/LOGBOOK.md

   as the Rails server daemon will be left running and will have to be killed manually.

 Saturday, 17:37
-- Just updated forms, table and navbar more pretty, took a while to refresh my Bootstrap skills to style 'em
+- Updated forms, table and navbar more pretty, took a while to refresh my Bootstrap skills to style 'em
+- Had problems with events not unsubscribing on view destruction, Googled and found out that Leap Controller uses node.js EventEmitter, so the unsubscribe function is `removeListener`, not `off` like Backbone expects.
+  Didn't waste trying to fix it, just made a `removeAllListeners` for subscribed events for now and wrote a TODO comment to fix it later if it becomes an issue.
+- Made recording and saving raw recording frame data to database using the app.
+Will see later if it makes sense to change the formatting or compress it.